redironbark/FreshEssentials/README.md

 				HorizontalOptions = LayoutOptions.Center,
 				WidthRequest = 190,
 				DisplayProperty = "Name",
-				// from the Color Property object.
 				ItemsSource = ColorProperties,
 				AllTitle = "List of Colors",
 				CanHaveAll = true
 			};
 ```

-where `"Name"` is the field from the `ColorProperty` object to display in the Extended Picker list and `ColorProperties` is a List of `ColorProperty`.
+where `"Name"` is the field from the `ColorProperty` object to display in the Extended Picker list and `ColorProperties` is a List of `ColorProperty` objects that is maintained by the control.

 ###### Implementation and Samples